 Elliptical Trainers

-However, spending time on an elliptical is much easier than on a rowing machine.
-With a rowing machine, you need to bend your knees significantly, contract your muscles more, and exert quite some effort to pull the oar.
+However, spending time on an elliptical is much easier than a rowing machine.
+With a rowing machine, you need to bend your knees significantly, contract your muscles more, and exert some effort to pull the oar.
 This can be exhausting.
-Whereas a cross trainer lets you maintain a steady workout position without putting in as much effort.
-Likewise, if you're interested in low-intensity workouts, elliptical machines are much easier than rowers.
+In contrast, a cross trainer lets you maintain a steady workout position without putting in as much effort.
+Likewise, elliptical machines are much easier than rowers if you're interested in low-intensity workouts.

 Finally, elliptical cross trainers allow you to switch between extended cardio workouts and short, high-intensity interval training.
 This is a highly effective way to burn fat and calories and lose weight.

-If you want to lose weight, a stationary exercise bike is a great option.
-Doing high-intensity exercises on the bike can burn a little more calories as you can only go so fast on an elliptical machine before you might slip, and while, of course, you can increase the resistance, you will reach the limit of either your arm or leg muscles.
+A stationary exercise bike is an excellent option to lose weight.
+Doing high-intensity exercises on the bike can burn a little more calories as you can only go so fast on an elliptical machine before you slip.
+While, of course, you can increase the resistance, you will reach the limit of either your arm or leg muscles.

 However, an elliptical cross trainer can be much better to help increase your upper and lower body strength.

-If you can't choose between a stationary bike and an elliptical cross trainer, remember that you can use either machine to get a superb cardio workout.
+If you can't choose between a stationary bike and an elliptical cross trainer, remember that you can use either machine for a superb cardio workout.
 Also, combining both, perhaps using the bike at the gym and the elliptical at home, is a great way to keep your workouts varied.

 Summary

 Whatever type of elliptical cross trainer you decide on, remember that they all have pros and cons.
-For some, it might be their price, while for others, it's their ease of use or how many types of people can use them.
+For some, the pros might be their price, while for others, the cons might be their lack of convenience.

-The information above should be a comprehensive guide to help you choose which cross-trainer is best for you.
-Reach out to us in the comment section below should you have any questions.
+The information above should be a comprehensive guide to help you choose the best cross-trainer.
+If you have any questions, please get in touch with us in the comment section below.